gabedunn-archive/contract-generator/Contract.md

 # Web Development Contract.

-> A contract between me: Gabriel Dunn ("I", "me", "developer", "Gabe Dunn", or "Gabe Dunn Development" in this document) and you: Placeholder Inc. ("you", "client", "Placeholder", "Placeholder Inc.", or "John Smith" in this document).
+> **Between** Gabriel Dunn
+>
+> **And** Placeholder Inc.

-## Introduction
+## Project Summary

-I will always do my best to fulfil your needs and meet your goals, but sometimes it is best to have a few simple things written down so that we both know what is what, who should do what and what happens if things go wrong.
-In this contract you won't find complicated legal terms or large passages of unreadable text.
+I will always do my best to fulfil your needs and meet your expectations, but it's important to have things written down so that we both know what is what, who should do what and what happens if something goes wrong.
+In this contract you won't find any complicated legal terms or large passages of unreadable text.
 I have no desire to trick you into signing something that you might later regret.
-I want what's best for the safety of both parties, now and in the future.
+What I do want is what's best for both parties, now and in the future.

-## Project Summary
+So, in short;

+You (Placeholder Inc.), located at 123 Fake Address Lane ("you", "client"), represented by John Smith, are hiring me (Gabriel Dunn) ("I", "me", "developer", or "Gabe Dunn Development") to:

-You, the client (Placeholder Inc.), are hiring me, Gabriel Dunn, to develop a web application for the estimated total price of outlined in our previous correspondence.
-The agreed payment plan is at the end of the document.
+ - Design and develop a web application.

+For the estimated total price of $4000 CAD as outlined in our previous correspondence.

+Of course it's a little more complicated, but we'll get to that.

-## Agreements of Both Parties
+## What Do Both Parties Agree To?

 As my client, you agree:

- - That you have the power to enter into this contract on behalf of yourself, your company, or your organization.
+ - That you have the authority to enter into this contract on behalf of yourself, your company, or your organization.
- - To provide me with everything that I need to complete the project including (but not limited to) text, copy, account credentials, images, and other information as and when I need it, in the format that I ask for.
+ - To provide me with the assets and information I tell you I will need to complete the project.
+ - To do this when I ask and provide it in the formats I ask for.
- - To review my work, provide feedback, and sign-off within agreed upon timescales.
+ - To review my work, provide feedback, and approval in a timely manner too.
- - To be bound by any dates that we set together for deadlines.
+ - To be bound by any dates that we set together.
- - To stick to the payment schedule described at the end of this contract.
+ - To stick to the payment schedule set out at the end of this contract.

 As the developer, I agree:

  - That I have the experience and ability to perform the services that we have agreed upon.
- - To carry out this service in a professional and timely manner.
+ - To carry out this all in a professional and timely manner.
+ - To endeavor to meet every deadline that's set.
  - To respect the confidentiality of any information that you give me.
- - To endeavor to meet all of the deadlines set, but I can't be held responsible for a missed launch date or deadline if you have been late in supplying materials or have not approved or signed off on my work on time at anystage.

-## Details of the Work
+## Getting Down to the Nitty Gritty

-I can and will provide suggestions for designs, templates, look and feel, layout, and functionality of the web application.
-I will provide some design support as necessary to complete the design of the app, fully develop the application, and implement a custom backend as needed, and potentially extend the backend to allow for future maintenance of the site on your own.

-*Testing and Cross-Browser Compatibility*

-I will not be testing the application in old or abandoned environments, including but not limited to some examples such as Microsoft Internet Explorer, previous versions of browsers such as Apple's Safari, Mozilla's Firefox, Google's Chrome (or Chromium), or Opera unless otherwise specified.
-If you need to show the same orsimilar visual design to users using these older browsers, we will have to re-negotiate an increased rate, as developing for these older browser is costly and time-consuming.

-*Content Input*

-I am not responsible for writing or inputting any content.
-That includes but is not limited to: products, pagecontent, categories, attributes, and product tags.
-I'll be happy to help, though, and in addition to the initialestimate I will charge you at an hourly rate for this content input.
-Even so, I expect most of the copy to be provided by you, as you know the nature of your business and message better than I do.
+**Design**

+I create designs that adapt to the capabilities of many devices and screen sizes.
+I create them iteratively and use predominantly HTML, CSS, and JS so I won't waste time mocking up every template as a static visual.
+I may use visuals to indicate a creative direction (colour, texture, and typography).

+You'll have plenty of opportunities to review my work and provide feedback.
+I'll either share a Dropbox folder, Google Drive folder, or GitHub repository or development site with you and we'll have regular contact by either email or Discord.

+If - at any stage - you change your mind about what you want delivered or aren't happy with the direction my work is going, you'll pay me in accordance with the termination section, and may terminate this contract.

+**Text Content**

+Unless agreed upon separately, I'm not responsible for inputting text or images into your content management system or or creating every page in your web application.
+I can provide outsourced professional copy writing and editing services, so if you'd like that, I can provide a separate estimate.

-*Workflow and Design*
+**Graphics and Photographs**

-If you have already engaged the services of a graphic designer who has produced mockups of the design of yourwebsite, I will work from these and endeavor to produce a website resembling them as closely as possible.
-Note that it might not be possible to produce pixel-perfect interpretations of them across all browsers and under all circumstances due to technical limitations beyond my control.
-I will need your mockups in both PSD PNG, and whichever other source files you were provided with all of the original layers intact so I can access the requiredassets from them directly.
+You should supply graphic files in in an editable, vector digital format.
+You should supply photographs in a high resolution (preferably original size) digital format.
+If you choose to buy stock photographs, I can suggest stock libraries.
+If you'd like me to search for photographs for you, I can provide a separate estimate.

+**HTML, CSS, and JS**

+I deliver pages in HTML for markup, CSS stylesheets for styling, and unobtrusive JS for behaviors and the framework.

+**Browser Testing**

+Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
+It does mean ensuring that a person's experience of a design should be appropriate to the capabilities of a browser or device.

+I test my work in current versions of major desktop browsers including those made by Google (Chrome/Chromium), Mozilla (Firefox), and Vivaldi.
+I won't test in older or "problem browsers" such as Microsoft's Internet Explorer and Edge.
+If you need an enhanced design for an older or "problem browser", I can provide a separate estimate for that.

+**Mobile Browser Testing**

+Testing using popular smaller screen devices is essential in ensuring that a person's experience of a design is appropriate to the capabilities of the device they're using.
+I test my designs in Google Chrome on the latest version of android, and can additionally test with Safari and Google Chrome on the latest version of iOS.

+I won't test in Opera Mini/Mobile, specific android devices, or other mobile browsers unless we agreed separately.
+If you need me to test using these, I can provide a separate estimate.

+**Technical Support**

+I'm not a web hosting company so I don't offer support for web hosting, email, or other services relating to hosting.
+You may already have professional hosting and you might even manage that hosting in-house; if you do, great.
+If you don't, I can recommend one of my preferred hosting providers.
+I can even set if your site on a server, plus any statistics software such as Google Analytics and will provide a separate estimate for that.
+Then, the updates to, and management of that server will be up to you.
+I can provide the said updates and management, and for that will provide a separate estimate.

+**Search Engine Optimization (SEO)**

+I don't guarantee improvements to your website's search engine ranking, but the pages that I develop are accessible to and indexable by search engines.

-*Changes and Revisions*
+**Changes and Revisions**

-Changes and revisions can be submitted by the client upon review of each milestone or phase (referred to solely as "phase"), and finally upon review of the last phase which will include a project-wide review.
-If further work is needed after the completion of the final phase, work can be acquired at an additional cost of $70CAD/hour, subject to change based upon availability.

-As each phase is being worked on, changes and revisions should be communicated quickly and directly so that fixeshappening on an ongoing basis.
-When development has been completed for a phase, feedback from the client cannot take more than 3 business days or the phase is considered to be satisfactorily complete.
+After each phase of development, I will send the current project to you for reviewal.
+You agree to get back to me within 3 days.
+If not, the phase with be satisfactorily completed.

+I don't want to limit your ability to change your mind.
+The price at the beginning (and end) of this contract is based on the amount of time that I estimate I'll need to accomplish everything you've told us you want to achieve, but I'm happy to be flexible.
+If you want to change your mind or add anything new, that won't be a problem as I'll just provide a separate estimate for the additional time.
+To make changes, you must bring them up during the review of each phase of the project, or at the final review.

 ## Cancelling this Contract